dennissxz/data-science-handbook/33-dimensionality-reduction/21-multidimensional-scaling.md

 In this section we introduce (metric) multidimensional scaling (MDS).
 It finds some representation of input data, which can be used for dimension reduction or visualization.
 In addition to a $n \times d$ data matrix $\boldsymbol{X}$, MDS can also take pairwise relations, aka **proximity** data, as input, such as

 - pairwise dissimilarity measures of data points as input, denoted $\boldsymbol{D} \in \mathbb{R} ^{n \times n}$
-  - a matrix of Euclidean distances between points
+  - a matrix of Euclidean distances between data points
+  - a matrix of city-city airline distance (not necessarily Euclidean)
   - survey results of customers' perception of dissimilarity between products

   Note that the input dissimilarity matrix $\boldsymbol{D}$ may not be exactly euclidean distance, hence it does not enjoy all properties that a distance matrix has.